The U.S. and China trade deal marks the beginning of a major shift in the global market of agriculture.

 Intended Effects of the Trade Deal on U.S. Agriculture and Commodities

-Additionally, China has agreed to buy an additional $76.7 billion in U.S. agricultural goods, energy, and manufactured goods—a 41 percent increase from 2017.
+In the deal, China has agreed to buy $76.7 billion of U.S. agricultural, energy, and manufactured goods in 2020—a 41 percent increase from 2017.
 President Trump stated that China will buy $200 billion in American products over the next two years.
-According to AgAmerica’s chief economist Dr. Penson, China has agreed to purchase $40-$50 billion of American farm commodities alone.
+According to AgAmerica’s chief economist Dr. Penson, China has agreed to purchase over $36 billion of American agricultural commodities alone in 2020.
 This will likely affect global trade with other countries as well.
 Dr. Penson estimates a $10 billion loss in Brazil soybean export sales.
 If all goes as planned, phase one of the trade agreement will lead to a significant increase in global exports for commodities like pork, beef, chicken, and wheat for U.S. agriculture.

 Potential Effects on U.S. Agriculture